google/dataflow-ml-starter/README.md

 The final docker image will be pushed to Artifact Registry.
 For this guide, we use `tensor_rt.Dockerfile` to demonstrate how to build the container to run the inference on GPUs with TensorRT.
 **Note given the base image issue for TensorRT, only Python 3.8 should be used when running GPUs.**
-You can follow [this doc](https://cloud.google.com/dataflow/docs/guides/using-gpus) to create other GPU containers.
+You can follow [this doc](https://cloud.google.com/dataflow/docs/gpu/use-gpus#custom-container) to create other GPU containers.

+#### Run the Beam pipeline using DataflowRunner on GPUs
 This runs a Dataflow job with GPUs,
 ```bash
 make run-df-gpu